What is the Lean management system?

 - Control Charts (for checking mura)

 5S is a perfect way to cope with wastes and increase profitability.
 The letter “S” stands for 5 words: straighten, sort, standardize, shine, and sustain.
 Actually, it is a translation from original Japanese words: seiton, seiri, seiketsu, seiso, and shitsuke.
 These words describe ways of workspace organization for achieving the most efficiency.
 For instance, identifying and storing the used items, maintaining the items and area, and sustaining the new order.

 5S has become a fundamental business measure and a key driver for Kaizen.
 The 5 Steps are as follows:

 - Sort: Sort out and separate what is needed and not needed within the area.

 - Straighten: Arrange items that are needed so that they are ready and easy to use.
 Clearly identify a place for each of all items so that anyone can find them and return them once the task is completed.

 - Shine: Clean the workplace and equipment on a regular basis in order to maintain standards and identify defects on time.

 - Standardize: Revisit the first three of the 5S on a frequent basis and confirm the condition of the Gemba using standard procedures.

 - Sustain: Keep to the rules in order to maintain the standard and continuously improve every day.

-Subsequently, Kanban became an effective tool to support running a production system as a whole.
+Later, Kanban became an effective tool to support a production system as a whole.
 In addition, it is an excellent way to promote improvement.
-One of the main benefits of the kanban system is the opportunity to establish an upper limit to the work in progress inventory, avoiding overloading of the manufacturing system.
+One of the main benefits of the kanban system is the opportunity to set up an upper limit to the work in progress inventory.
+It allows to avoid overloading of the production system.
 Kanban concept of “to do” – “doing” – “done” became the cornerstone of many online tools used for managing projects and control workflows.
-Kanbanchi is one of such tools that support Kanban methodology, if you are interested, you may try it now and see how it will raise your productivity.
+Kanbanchi is one of such tools that support the Kanban algorithm.
+If you are interested, you may try it now and see how it will raise your productivity.